HubSpot/cms-react/README.md

 ### [Hello World](examples/hello-world)

-The "Hello World" example combines partials, modules, islands and CSS modules for styling to show a more cohesive yet straightforward example of how various parts of the new Building Blocks work together.
+The "Hello World" example combines partials, modules, islands and CSS modules for styling to show a more cohesive yet straightforward example of how CMS React components and APIs work together.

 ### [Styling](examples/styling)

-In this example, we take a look at three different approaches to styling JS Building Blocks.
+In this example, we take a look at three different approaches to styling React components.
 This is not an exhaustive list and there are many ways that styles can be organized and implemented.

 ### [Islands](examples/islands)